Class of 2025: Making of the 2025 Class Ring

 The Ring Tradition

-The VT Class ring embodies and invokes memories, traditions and pride that tie Hokies, young and old, together.
 The tradition began in the 1911-1912 school session when four classes (1911-1914) designed their rings.
-The Ring Tradition celebrated 100 years with the 2011 ring.
-Since the beginning, each Virginia Tech class has designed a ring distinctive and unique to their class.
-Today, Virginia Tech is one of only a few colleges and universities that redesigns their ring collection each year.
+The ring tradition celebrated 100 years with the 2011 ring.
+Since the beginning, each class has designed a ring unique to their own class.
+Today, Virginia Tech is one of only a few schools that redesigns their ring collection each year.

 The Ring Design

-Virginia Tech introduces an entirely new collection of designs for each class.
-Each year, the Sophomore class selects a Ring Committee responsible for designing their class ring collection.
+Virginia Tech introduces a new collection of designs for each class.
+Each year, the sophomore class selects a ring committee responsible for designing their class ring collection.
 Each collection includes certain elements: the screaming eagle, American flag, campus buildings, and an interlocking chain around the bezel.
-The screaming eagle evolved from a pair of twin eagles used on the first Virginia Tech ring, symbolizing the twin virtues of strength and freedom.
-The American flag and campus buildings serve to recognize both the heritage of our country and Virginia Tech.
-The chain represents the strength of many united as one.

 Current students should wear their rings so that the name Virginia Polytechnic Institute and State University and/or the honor point on the bezel faces the wearer.

 Upon graduation, the ring is turned to face out to let the world know the wearer is a Hokie alum.
 Those who wear the ring proudly state to others, "I am a Hokie, a Virginia Tech graduate who understands the meaning of Ut Prosim (That I May Serve)."

 The Ring Dance